-In 1962, shortly after Marilyn Monroe died, Warhol immortalized the screen icon in his painting Gold Marilyn Monroe.
+In 1962, shortly after Marilyn Monroe died of a drug overdose, Warhol immortalized the screen icon in his painting Gold Marilyn Monroe.
 Lawler took this picture of Warhol’s painting when it was auctioned at Christie’s in 1988.
 In the photo, the painting appears at full scale, with the auction-house label that lists the estimated price clearly legible.
 Lawler’s work also includes a label of its own that asks, “Does Andy Warhol Make You Cry?”
 She reminds us that an artwork is an object that is bought and sold and owned, and that who owns it and how it is displayed are part of its meaning.

 Gallery label from 2022